ART is a key part of achieving HIV+HEALTHY

 3. Data on file, ViiV Healthcare.

-4. Osiyemi O, De Wit S, Ajana F, et al. Efficacy and safety of switching to dolutegravir/lamivudine (DTG/3TC) versus continuing a tenofovir alafenamide-based 3- or 4-drug regimen for maintenance of virologic suppression in adults living with HIV-1: results through week 144 from the phase 3, non-inferiority TANGO randomized trial.
+4. Osiyemi O, De Wit S, Ajana F, et al. Efficacy and safety of switching to dolutegravir/lamivudine (DTG/3TC) versus continuing a tenofovir alafenamide-based 3- or 4-drug regimen for maintenance of virologic suppression in adults living with HIV-1: results through week 144 from the phase 3, noninferiority TANGO randomized trial.
 Clin Infect Dis.
 2022;75(6):975-986. doi:10.1093/cid/ciac036

-5. Llibre JM, Brites C, Cheng C-Y, et al. Efficacy and safety of switching to the 2-drug regimen dolutegravir/lamivudine versus continuing a 3- or 4-drug regimen for maintaining virologic suppression in adults living with HIV-1: week 48 results from the phase 3, non-inferiority SALSA randomized trial.
+a 3- or 4-drug regimen for maintaining virologic suppression in adults living with HIV-1: week 48 results from the phase 3, noninferiority SALSA randomized trial.
 Clin Infect Dis.
-Published online March 2, 2022. doi:10.1093/cid/ciac130
+2023;76(4):720-729. doi:10.1093/cid/ciac130

 6. Rolle C-P, Berhe M, Singh T, et al. Sustained virologic suppression with dolutegravir/lamivudine in a test-and-treat setting through 48 weeks.
 Open Forum Infect Dis.
 2023;10(3):ofad101. doi:10.1093/ofid/ofad101